Pranay-256/T20-Team-Performance-Analyzer/README.md

-# 🏏 T20 Cricket Team Performance Analysis Dashboard
+# 🏏 T20 Team Performance Analyzer

 🚀 An interactive **end-to-end data analytics dashboard** built using **Python & Streamlit** to analyze cricket team and player performance using structured match data.